Live Show: Plot

 Liz Lemon—the head writer of The Girlie Show with Tracy Jordan (TGS)—is preparing to air another episode of TGS, but is angry that her co-workers have forgotten her 40th birthday.
 Tracy Jordan frustrates her further by deciding to break character during the show's live broadcast in an homage to The Carol Burnett Show.
 TGS co-star Jenna Maroney is determined to not let Tracy upstage her and declares she will have a deliberate wardrobe malfunction and bare her breast on live television if Tracy does not stop.
 As the show goes awry due to Tracy and Jenna's unprofessionalism, Liz is forced to cut away from their regularly scheduled programming to commercials for Dr. Leo Spaceman's new album of erotic ballads to cure erectile dysfunction and Drew Baird's public service announcement for hand-transplant surgery.

 Meanwhile, Jack Donaghy struggles with a promise that he made to his girlfriend Avery Jessup—he will not drink alcohol during her entire pregnancy in a show of solidarity with her.
 Instead, he takes up knitting and stage magic, but finds the urge to drink so strong that he begins sniffing paint cans and Jenna's breath just to get a whiff of alcohol.
 During TGS, Liz gets a phone call from her boyfriend airline pilot Carol informing her that he is going through extreme turbulence and may crash his plane.

 In the final act of the show, Jack conspires with the cast and crew to give Liz a last-minute birthday surprise which he wants to appear as though it had been planned all along.
 Meanwhile, Carol safely lands his plane and rushes to greet Liz on set.
 All they can muster on short notice is a polka band and a large cake with Fonzie on it—gifts that were intended to celebrate janitor Jadwiga's birthday.
-Jagwida proceeds to ruin the TGS goodnights and tear into the cake with her bare hands.
+Jadwiga proceeds to ruin the TGS goodnights and tears into the cake with her bare hands.
 In Jack's office, Liz and Jack share a drink as Liz's birthday wish.
 In the final scene, as Jack takes a drink, the program reverts to a pre-recorded segment and Jack says, "That's more like it."
 The episode ends with a live goodnight from its cast on the TGS stage, a la Saturday Night Live.